EmbeddedCentric/nRF52840DK_TouchScreen_Demo1/README.md

 # nRF52840 DK Touch Screen Demo 1

 ### Description
 A simple demo program that utilizes the nRF52840 DK by Nordic Semiconductor, and gen4-uLCD-24PT touch screen by 4D Systems.
+[YouTube Video](https://www.youtube.com/watch?v=fjvI9cyMpDY).

 The demo supports the following functionalities:
 1. Control LED4 on the nRF52840 DK through both the touch screen and over Bluetooth Low Energy (BLE).